 Purchase a Humidifier

 Room humidifiers are fairly inexpensive and can be an effective way of humidifying particularly dry spaces around the home.
 Some even come with built-in humidistats to help regulate the water vapour in the air.
-However, it does pay to do your research beforehand – many cheaper humidifiers are difficult to clean, which can encourage the growth of bacteria.
-This can be avoided with regular, thorough cleaning of the appliance.

 Consider Updating Your Heating

-Humidity & Health
+Humidity & Home Heating